yeswanth244/open-data-pvnet/getting_started.md

 - **Optimization**: Applying techniques like gradient descent and regularization to improve model performance.
 Refer to [Optimization and Cost Functions](#machine-learning-terms) for more information.

 For contributors unfamiliar with these concepts, the [Machine Learning Terms](#machine-learning-terms) section provides a glossary of key terms to get started.

 ---

+## Datasets for Solar Forecasting

+Datasets form the backbone of solar forecasting by providing the historical and real-time data required for model training and evaluation.
+This project leverages a variety of datasets, including weather, solar generation, and climate data.

+For a detailed list of datasets and their descriptions, please refer to the [Datasets Guide](datasets.md).

+---